aykofx/NotesApp/README.md

 - Exit prompts to save if there are unsaved changes.

 **Requirements**
-Java 11 or newer
+- Java 11 or newer
-JavaFX SDK
+- JavaFX SDK

-*+Running the App**
+**Running the App**
-Compile and run your JavaFX application as usual.
+- Compile and run your JavaFX application as usual.
 Make sure JavaFX libraries are properly linked.